jtaw5649/codex-waybar/README.md

 ## Runtime options

-Run `codex-waybar --help` for the full set of flags.
+Run `codex-shimmer --help` for the full set of flags.
 Key arguments:

 | Flag | Description |
 | --- | --- |